IBM/eval-assist/README.md

 ### 1. Install the requirements

 * npm
-* Python >= 3.10
+* Python >= 3.10, <3.13

-_Note: In this project, npm is used both as a task manager and as the package manager for the Next.js frontend app._
+_Note: In this project, npm is used both as a task manager (used to easily setup the dev environment) and as the package manager for the Next.js frontend app._

 ### 2. Install the dependencies